-Spotify will soon let you download music and podcasts to your Wear OS watch
+Spotify now lets you download music and podcasts to your Wear OS watch

 The future of Wear OS is set to take an unexpected turn later this year, with Google and Samsung set to collaborate on revamping the software.
 But before any of that happens, Spotify is showing its commitment to the platform with a welcome new feature.